sakuli/Docs/content/start/Installation.md

 ## WebDriver Installation

-Sakuli utilizes the [WebDriver protocol](https://www.w3.org/TR/webdriver1/) to remote control browsers during test execution.
+Sakuli utilizes the <a href="https://www.w3.org/TR/webdriver1/" target="_blank">WebDriver protocol</a> to remote control browsers during test execution.
 In addition to the browser itself, you need to install the corresponding WebDriver as well.
-Several wrapper packages can be found on [npmjs.com](https://npmjs.com), which allow the installation of the required binaries via `npm`.
+Several wrapper packages can be found on <a href="https://npmjs.com" target="_blank">npmjs.com</a>, which allow the installation of the required binaries via `npm`.

 Since some users encountered issues with geckodriver on Firefox, we recommend using chromedriver for now.
 We are working on fixes and workarounds for geckodriver.